EG-ResearchAndDevelopment/code_standards/00_on_boarding_laptop.md

 ![Anaconda Add to Path](screenshots/conda_system_variables.png)

+2. Move all the paths to the top as seen on the picture above.

-2. Add additional rights to your C:\Programi\anaconda folder (Right-click on the folder > properties > security tab) read/write and change/execute - the ones under full contol
+3. Add additional rights to your C:\Programi\anaconda folder (Right-click on the folder > properties > security tab) read/write and change/execute - the ones under full contol

-3. Open C:\Programi\anaconda folder in your vscode and in etc > conda create 'condarc' file which serves as a global configuration file for your computer.
+4. Open C:\Programi\anaconda folder in your vscode and in etc > conda create 'condarc' file which serves as a global configuration file for your computer.
 Paste the following files into the file:

 ```
 channels: